1987 Indianapolis 500: Monday May 4

 High winds kept the speeds down.
 Dennis Firestone and Roberto Guerrero tied for fast lap of the day (211.565 mph), while Mario Andretti was third.

 Tuesday May 5

 Tuesday saw the fastest lap in Indy history to date.
 Mario Andretti blistered the track at an unofficial track record of 218.204 mi/h.
 It made him the favorite for the pole position.
 The next fastest time, turned in by Bobby Rahal was a full 5 mi/h slower.
 The second crash of the month occurred, involving Dennis Firestone.
-He spun and crashed in turn four, breaking bones in his left foot and fracturing his left leg, eventually this crash with a second crash would sideline him for the month.
+He spun and crashed in turn four, breaking bones in his left foot and fracturing his left leg, eventually this crash with a second crash would sideline him for the month, and end his driving career.

 Wednesday May 6

 Four crashes occurred during practice on Wednesday.
 Kevin Cogan drifted high exiting turn 1, and crashed into the outside wall.
 Later, Scott Brayton hit the wall in turn four.
 Derek Daly and Dick Ferguson both brushed the wall in the south short chutes, but both nursed their cars back to the pits.
 None of the four drivers were seriously injured.
 Mario Andretti continued his dominance of practice, leading the speed charts again, at 216.502 mi/h.
 A surprising second-fastest was Jim Crawford, driving a Buick-powered 1986 March to a lap of 215.982 mi/h.
 Cogan, Brayton, and Daly were all driving 1987 March chassis.
 By mid-week, teams fielding the 1987 March chassis were finding the cars difficult to handle with the new Goodyear radial tires.
 Coupled with the warmer temperatures, and often windy conditions, many teams were finding the search for speed difficult.